 Learn Reasons Why to Use React Here

-In the earlier stages of the web, interactive web pages were handled largely by server-driven applications.
-A user would make a request and the information would be transferred to a back end, processed, and then returned to the web page
+Before the use of REACT became popular, interactive web pages were handled largely by server-driven applications.
+A user would make a request and the information would be transferred to a back end, processed, and then returned to the web page.

 It was normal for any simple request to cause an entire web page to refresh.
 The unfortunate side effect of this was a slower and clunkier user experience.